 • Nuclear Non-Proliferation and Disarmament

 |Łukasz Kulesa||Lukasz Kulesa is Research Director at the European Leadership Network.|

 His interests include non-proliferation of weapons of mass destruction, Russian security policy, NATO, nuclear and conventional deterrence, the role of missile defence, and the future of arms control.

 Previously, he worked as the Head of the Non-proliferation and Arms Control Project at the Polish Institute of International Affairs (PISM), focusing on non-proliferation of weapons of mass destruction, proliferation crises (North Korea, Iran), perspectives for nuclear disarmament, Russian security policy, nuclear and conventional deterrence, the role of missile defence, and the future of arms control systems.
 He remains involved with PISM as research associate.

 In 2010-2012 he was working as Deputy Director of the Strategic Analyses Department at the National Security Bureau, a body providing aid and support to the President of the Republic of Poland in executing security and defence tasks.

-Denitsa Raynova is a Research Associate for the European Leadership Network (ELN).|
+|Simon Lunn||Simon Lunn is a Senior Associate Fellow for the European Leadership Network (ELN).|